THE GRADUATE SCHOOL AND UNIVERSITY CENTER

 The final decision on course offerings rests with the Executive Officer.

-XIII.
+XII.
 MASTER'S DEGREE "EN ROUTE"

 The en-route master's degree is awarded by a senior college to currently enrolled doctoral students who have fulfilled the following requirement: a minimum of 45 GPA credits with an average grade of "B" (courses taken for "P" credit ordinarily cannot be included), passing of the First Examination, satisfactory completion of a major research paper (50 pages), and any other requirements that may be established by the degree-granting college for an en-route master's degree.
 Applying students must abide by the deadline for filing established at each college.
 Further information may be obtained from the Registrar at the Graduate Center.

-XIV.
+XIII.
 INCOMPLETE GRADES

 a.
 The general regulation regarding incomplete grades as stated in the Student Handbook will be observed: "To resolve incomplete grades, students must fulfill their obligations within one calendar year after completion of the course.
 After one year an incomplete (INC) will be automatically transformed into an INP (permanent incomplete); extensions will be granted only in exceptional circumstances upon written application and with the permission of the faculty member, the Executive Officer, and the Vice President for Student Affairs.
 Permanent incompletes will accrue no credit.
 Incomplete grades cannot be changed to letter grades after a student has been advanced to candidacy and has been moved to Level III.
 Students with more than two incompletes will be brought to the attention of the Executive Officer who will determine whether they are making satisfactory progress.
 Students will not normally be regarded as making satisfactory progress toward their degrees if they have more than two INCs on their record" (p.65).
 (See the Student Handbook, p.
 65, for more information on incomplete grades and standards for retention).